‘Pay your fair share’: Biden targets corporate profits, wealthy to pay for $1.75T spending bill

 The 15% flat rate would apply to companies that publicly report more than $1 billion in profits over three years.
 It would hit the profits of more than 200 U.S. companies.

-Senate Finance Committee Chairman Ron Wyden, Oregon Democrat, said the proposal is targeted to ensure that large corporations, such as FedEx and Nike, pay their fair share in taxes.
+Senate Finance Committee Chairman Ron Wyden, Oregon Democrat, said the proposal aims to ensure that large corporations, such as FedEx and Nike, pay their fair share in taxes.

-“The most profitable corporations in the country are often the worst offenders when it comes to paying their fair share,” said Mr. Wyden.
-“Year after year they report record profits to shareholders and pay little to no taxes.”
+“The most profitable corporations in the country are often the worst offenders when it comes to paying their fair share,” Mr. Wyden said.
+“Year after year, they report record profits to shareholders and pay little to no taxes.”

-The new minimum tax on profits is coupled with a 15% tax on foreign earnings for corporations.
-Experts say the foreign earnings penalty is meant to prevent companies from off-shoring U.S. jobs.
-Administration officials estimate it will raise $350 billion.
+The minimum tax on profits is coupled with a 15% tax on foreign earnings for corporations.
+Experts say the foreign earnings penalty is meant to prevent companies from shipping U.S. jobs overseas.
+Administration officials estimate it would raise $350 billion.

-Similarly, Mr. Biden plans to impose a 1% surcharge on corporations that choose to buy back their own stocks, rather than invest directly in their businesses.
-The surcharge, White House officials estimate, will raise $125 billion over the next decade.
+Similarly, Mr. Biden plans to impose a 1% surcharge on corporations that buy back their stocks rather than invest directly in their businesses.
+The surcharge, White House officials estimate, would raise $125 billion over the next decade.

-Apart from corporate tax hikes, the White House is also proposing a menu of new taxes on the rich.
+Apart from corporate tax hikes, the White House is proposing a menu of taxes on the rich.

-“I can’t think of a single time when the middle class has done well but the wealthy haven’t done very well,” said Mr. Biden.
-“I can think of many times, including now, when the wealthy and the super-wealthy do very well and the middle class doesn’t do well.”
+“I can’t think of a single time when the middle class has done well but the wealthy haven’t done very well,” Mr. Biden said.
+“I can think of many times, including now, when the wealthy and the superwealthy do very well and the middle class doesn’t do well.”

-To help even the playing field between the rich and the middle class, Mr. Biden is backing a 5% “wealth tax” on individuals with an adjusted gross income above $10 million.
+To try to change that, Mr. Biden is backing a 5% “wealth tax” on individuals with an adjusted gross income above $10 million.

 The figure jumps to 8% on adjusted gross incomes over $25 million.
 It is estimated to raise $230 billion over the next decade.